 Heart (cardiac) surgeons and heart doctors (cardiologists) at Seattle Children's work together on hybrid procedures for babies with complex heart problems.
 This approach combines surgery and cardiac catheterization.
 Hybrid procedures can be life saving for babies who are too sick to go through open-heart surgery or too small for typical treatments using catheters.

-The cardiac surgeon makes cuts (incisions) to provide access to your baby’s heart or a major blood vessel, like their aorta.
+The cardiac surgeon makes cuts (incisions) to provide access to your baby's heart or a major blood vessel, like their aorta.
 Then the surgeon and cardiologist work together to perform other steps your baby needs.
-These may include putting in a device to close a hole in the heart, placing a stent add to glossary to improve flow through a blood vessel or other steps.
+These may include putting in a device to close a hole in the heart, placing a stent to improve flow through a blood vessel or other steps.

-If a hybrid procedure may be right for your baby’s heart condition, your team at Children’s will create a treatment plan that matches your baby’s exact needs.
-Your baby’s procedure and the other services they receive will depend on many factors.
-These include your baby’s overall health, their size, how their heart and the rest of their body are affected and which other treatments the doctors expect your baby to need in the future.
+If a hybrid procedure may be right for your baby's heart condition, your team at Seattle Children's will create a treatment plan that matches your baby's exact needs.
+Your baby's procedure and the other services they receive will depend on many factors.
+These include your baby's overall health, their size, how their heart and the rest of their body are affected and which other treatments the doctors expect your baby to need in the future.